 The Transport Agency has released this draft Guide to assessing social impacts for state highway projects for public consultation.
 This guide sets out the requirements for assessment that meets the Transport Agency’s commitment to social responsibility and the requirements of statutory approval processes under the Resource Management Act.

 Please send feedback to firstname.lastname@example.org.
-The feedback period will close on Monday 29 January 2016, after which the final document will be prepared and released.
+The feedback period close don Monday 29 January 2016, after which the final document will be prepared and released.

 - Land Transport Rule: Vehicle Dimensions and Mass Amendment (2016)